 Assign the appropriate Store ID for each Channel on Zentail

-- In the dropdown that appears below each channel, Select the ShipStation "manual store" that Zentail should send orders to.
+- In the drop-down that appears below each channel, select the ShipStation "manual store" that Zentail should send orders into.

 - Click "SAVE SETTINGS"